Feeling "SAD" During the Winter Months?

-NASHVILLE — The winter season may bring about cold temperatures, dreary days and feelings of depression for many Tennesseans.
-These feelings may be caused by a condition known as seasonal affective disorder (SAD) which tends to occur more often in the winter months, especially January and February.
-It is now estimated that 4-6% of the population suffers from SAD, and it is four times more common in women than in men.
-Younger persons are also more likely to suffer from SAD.
+NASHVILLE—The winter season may bring about cold temperatures, dreary days and feelings of depression for many Tennesseans.
+These feelings may be caused by a condition known as seasonal affective disorder which tends to occur more often in the winter months, especially January and February.
+It is now estimated that 4-6 percent of the population suffers from SAD.
+It is four times more common in women than in men, but, when present, men may have more severe symptoms.
+Young adults are also more likely to suffer from SAD, but it is uncommon in people under 20.

 SAD is a mood disorder that follows a seasonal pattern related to variations in sunlight.
 Along with feelings of depression, symptoms include change in appetite, excessive need for sleep, cravings for sugary and/or starchy foods and avoidance of social situations.
 If a person experiences these symptoms, a mental health expert can accurately diagnose SAD and treatment options can then be explored.
 Health care professionals may recommend one of the following treatments: